 Activity data must have a date (time) attached to it.
 This is essential for creating a dashboard or report.

 It’s important that people can enter input activity data in a user-friendly way — but it’s also important that they do not interfere with another person’s data.
 At the same time, the data needs to be well structured so you can apply formulas for analysis.

 - Using separate spreadsheets for individual users to prevent too many hands touching the same data.

-Prepare your data, plan your system
+Key takeaway: prepare your data, plan your system.

-Spreadsheets play a key role in every business on the planet, and thanks to the power of the Cloud, it’s now easier to work with them more safely and productively than ever before.
+Spreadsheets play a key role in every business on the planet, and thanks to the power of the cloud, it’s now easier to work with them more safely and productively than ever before.
 Taking the time to organize and implement a clean and efficient spreadsheet data structure means we can take advantage of all the benefits that sheets have to offer, while minimizing the risks.

 Looking for more help and advice for working with spreadsheets?